How to Get Rid of Gnats in Your House (2026 Guide)

 How to Prevent Gnats from Coming Back

-• Wipe down counters and clean drains weekly.
+- Wipe down counters and clean drains regularly.

 Maintain a dry, clean home environment.
 Clean drains, control moisture, and monitor potted plants to stop gnats before they breed.
 Routine visits from a pest control professional can help ensure long-term prevention.

-Schedule Your FREE Gnat Inspection with A-1 Pest Control
+Schedule a Gnat Inspection with A-1 Pest Control

 Schedule Your Free Inspection